Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 Cardinals stats and trends

-- In Arizona's 16 games this season, it has 10 wins against the spread.
+- In Arizona's 16 games this year, it has 10 wins against the spread.

-- The Cardinals have always covered the spread this year when underdogs by 4 points or more.
+- This year, the Cardinals have won ATS in each of their two games as an underdog of 4 points or more.

-- Arizona's games this season have gone over the point total in 47.1% of its opportunities (eight times in 17 games with a set point total).
+- Arizona's games this year have eclipsed the over/under in 47.1% of its opportunities (eight times in 17 games with a set point total).

-- Arizona is 9-3 against the spread and 10-2 overall when the team puts up more than 21.9 points.
+- Arizona is 9-3 against the spread and 10-2 overall in games when it puts up more than 21.9 points.

-- Arizona is 8-4 against the spread and 9-3 overall when the team amasses over 344.9 yards.
+- Arizona is 8-4 against the spread and 9-3 overall when the team churns out over 344.9 yards.

-- This season the Cardinals have 14 turnovers, 11 fewer than the Rams have takeaways (25).
+- The Cardinals have 14 giveaways this season, while the Rams have 25 takeaways.

 Home and road insights

-- At home this season, Los Angeles is 4-4 against the spread and 5-3 overall.
+- At home this year, Los Angeles is 5-3 overall and 4-4 against the spread.

-- As 4-point favorites or more at home, the Rams are 3-2 ATS.
+- At home, the Rams are 3-2 ATS as 4-point favorites or more.

-- This year, in eight games at home, Los Angeles has gone over the total four times.
+- Los Angeles has gone over the total in four of eight games at home this season.

 - This year on the road, Arizona is 8-1 against the spread and 8-1 overall.

-- The Cardinals have two wins ATS (2-1) on the road as 4-point underdogs or more.
+- On the road, the Cardinals have two wins ATS (2-1) as 4-point underdogs or more.

-- In four of nine road games this year, Arizona has gone over the total.
+- This season, in nine away games, Arizona has gone over the total four times.

 Powered by Data Skrive.